AdguardTeam/AdguardAssistant/README.md

     $ gulp build

-It will compiling `assistant.user.js` file with minification and uglify.
+This will compile `assistant.user.js` file with minification and uglify.